Bernstein-Type Bounds for Beta Distribution: Introduction

-Bearing this in mind, we review prior suboptimal bounds in form of \eqref{eq:bernstein}: \begin{itemize} \item Folklore methods give some crude bounds, for example one can express a beta random variable in terms of gamma distributions and utilize their concentration properties; such techniques do not give optimal exponents. \item Some bounds in form of \eqref{eq:bernstein} can be derived from established inequalities on the incomplete beta function.
-Using the well-known inequality \cite{dumbgen1998new}, which depends on a Kullback-Leibler term, we unfortunately get suboptimal bounds in the regime of small deviations (as seen from the Taylor approximation, we necessarily obtain the variance factor of $v^2 =\frac{\alpha+\beta+1}{\alpha+\beta}\cdot\mathbf{Var}[X]$, hence overshooting the variance). \item The work \cite{frankl1990some} gives bounds with explicit but suboptimal $v$ and $c$, only valid in a limited range of deviations $\sqrt{\frac{6\alpha}{(\alpha+\beta)^2}} < \epsilon < \frac{\alpha}{\alpha+\beta}$.
-The proof relies on specific integral estimates, and cannot be sharpened much. \item The work \cite{marchal2017sub} determines the best bound assuming $c=0$ (that is, of subgaussian type).
+Bearing this in mind, we review prior suboptimal bounds in the form of \eqref{eq:bernstein}: \begin{itemize} \item Folklore methods give some crude bounds, for example one can express a beta random variable in terms of gamma distributions and utilize their concentration properties; such techniques do not give optimal exponents. \item Some bounds in the form of \eqref{eq:bernstein} can be derived from established inequalities on the incomplete beta function.
+Using the well-known inequality \cite{dumbgen1998new}, which depends on a Kullback-Leibler term, unfortunately leads to suboptimal bounds in the regime of small deviations (as seen from the Taylor approximation, we necessarily obtain the variance factor of $v^2 =\frac{\alpha+\beta+1}{\alpha+\beta}\cdot\mathbf{Var}[X]$, hence overshooting the variance). \item The work \cite{frankl1990some} gives bounds with explicit but suboptimal $v$ and $c$, only valid in a limited range of deviations $\sqrt{\frac{6\alpha}{(\alpha+\beta)^2}} < \epsilon < \frac{\alpha}{\alpha+\beta}$.
+The proof relies on specific integral estimates, and cannot be sharpened much. \item The work \cite{marchal2017sub} determines the best bound assuming $c=0$ (that is, of sub-gaussian type).
 They are not in a closed form, but can be numerically computed as a solution of a transcendental equation.
-While the bound is quite sharp for the symmetric case $\alpha=\beta$, it is much worse than our bound when the beta distribution is skewed (the typical case). \item The work \cite{zhang2020non} obtains suboptimal $v$ and $c$, shown to be away from the true values by unknown constants.
-With these techniques, it is not possible to obtain the optimal exponent, which is the focus of this work. \end{itemize} As for the central moment recursion, we note that: \begin{itemize} \item Little is known about formulas on higher central moments (as opossed to raw moments, simpler to compute but not useful for concentration inequalities).
-Textbooks do not discuss explicit formulas neither derivation algorithms beyond the order of 4 (skewness and kurtosis) \item The modern literature~\cite{johnson1995continuous,gupta2004handbook} credits the recursive formulas found in ~\cite{muhlbach1972rekursionsformeln}.
+Although the bound is quite sharp for the symmetric case $\alpha=\beta$, it is much worse than our bound when the beta distribution is skewed (the typical case). \item The work \cite{zhang2020non} obtains suboptimal $v$ and $c$, shown to be far from the true values by unknown constant factors.
+With these techniques, it is not possible to obtain the optimal exponent, which is the focus of this work. \end{itemize} As for the central moment recursion, we note that: \begin{itemize} \item Little is known about formulas for higher central moments (as opposed to raw moments, simpler to compute but not useful for concentration inequalities).
+Textbooks do not discuss neither explicit formulas nor derivation algorithms beyond the order of 4 (skewness and kurtosis) \item The modern literature~\cite{johnson1995continuous,gupta2004handbook} credits the recursive formulas found in ~\cite{muhlbach1972rekursionsformeln}.
 Unfortunately, that recursion is computationally inefficient due to its unbounded depth and too complicated to be manipulated for the task of closed-form moment estimation. \end{itemize}